glaxyt/glaxyt/README.md

 - 👋 Hi, I’m 도성현, DoSungHyun in english
 - 👀 I’m interested in python, android
-- 🌱 I’m currently learning data structure and algorithm for job
+- 🌱 I’m currently learning data structure and algorithm for university
 - 📫 How to reach me contact by glaxyt@naver.com

 <!---